Return values of React API callback functions and lifecycle methods should have valid types

 See

-React Warning: An effect function must not return anything besides a function, which is used for clean-up.
+React Warning: useEffect must not return anything besides a function, which is used for clean-up.
+You returned null.
+If your effect does not require clean up, return undefined (or nothing).